Welcome to Dinosaur Ridge. You have an exciting day ahead of you!

 - Restrooms are located in the cinder block building on the east side of the parking lot.

-- Our Gift Shop is where you’ll find everything you need to start your day: maps, tickets, information.
+- Find everything you need to start your day in our gift shop: maps, tickets, information, stroller rental.

 WHAT TO DO